FabianMaeurer/TensorCategories.jl/docs/src/Interface/Functors.md

 The function `Nat(F,G; indecomposables=objects)` computes the vector space of additive natural transformations by solving these linear equations.
-If the keyword is omitted, it calls `indecomposables(domain(F))`.
-The solver requires additive functors with the same domain and codomain, finite bases for the relevant Hom spaces, a common coefficient field, and effective direct-sum decompositions.
-It returns a `NaturalTransformations` Hom space; its basis elements can be obtained with `basis`.
+If the keyword is omitted, it calls `indecomposables(domain(F))`; the generic fallback can enumerate indecomposables only in the semisimple case.
+A nonsemisimple Krull–Schmidt model must provide its own method or pass a suitable list explicitly.
+The solver requires additive functors with the same domain and codomain, finite bases for the relevant Hom spaces, and a common coefficient field.
+Evaluating the resulting transformations away from the supplied representatives additionally requires effective direct-sum decompositions.
+The solver returns a `NaturalTransformations` Hom space; its basis elements can be obtained with `basis`.

 ### Example: Components on indecomposable objects